reconquest/gunter/README.md

 Read more about syntax:
 [http://golang.org/pkg/html/template/](http://golang.org/pkg/html/template/)

+If template file uses variables, which does not present in configuration file, gunter will exit with 1.

 #### Tip

 Go template engine do not have nice way to suppress new lines before